SJMcode/iot-edge-cloud-framework/README.md

 ## Features
 - Simulates IoT devices and their data generation.
 - Implements task scheduling and computation offloading.
-- Includes an ETL pipeline for data management.
 - Visualizes performance metrics like latency and resource utilization.